The Kervaire conjecture and the minimal complexity of surfaces: A lower bound of the minimal complexity

 Now we are ready to prove Lemma \ref{lemma: case2}. \begin{proof}[Proof of Lemma \ref{lemma: case2}] By the discussion above, suppose the loop corresponding to the polygonal boundary of $P$ contains $s$ copies of the edge $(a_1^{-1},a_1)$.

 If $s=0$, then each edge in the loop has non-negative cost.
 If the loop visits at least two distinct vertices, then there is an ascending edge and a descending edge with respect to the order $\prec$, so $c(P)\ge (1-1/n)+1/n=1$.
-If the loop keeps visiting the same vertex, say $a_i^{e_i}$, then similar to the last part of the proof of Lemma \ref{lemma: case1}, either $\chi(P)=0\le c(P)$ or $c(P)\ge1\ge\chi(P)$ by our $n$-RTF assumption on $a_i$.
+If the loop keeps visiting the same vertex, say $a_i^{e_i}$, then the result follows from Lemma \ref{lemma: use n-RTF}.

 If $s\ge1$, consider the $s$ paths from $a_1$ to $a_1^{-1}$ obtained by removing the $s$ copies of $(a_1^{-1},a_1)$ from the loop.
 By Lemma \ref{lemma: a1 to A1}, we have

 Moreover, if at least one of the paths visits some vertex other than $a_1$ or $a_1^{-1}$, then